Slide

 Screening Criteria

-We thus use the following six screening criteria for determining our Halal List of permissible shares:
+We apply the following 6-point Sharia-compliance screening criteria for determining our Halal List of Sharia compliant stocks in India:

 Core business of the company being invested in must be Halal and in line with the dictates of Shari’a.
 Hence, investment in securities of any company dealing in conventional banking & finance, conventional insurance, alcoholic drinks, tobacco, pork and other non-halal food products, gambling/gaming, music, movie production, selling of gold & silver jewelry on deferred basis, advertising, arms manufacturing, cloning and pornography or related activities is not permissible.